Implication of New Domain Name Extensions

 .travel – For use by verified travel-related entities.

 On January 12, 2012 ICANN began accepting applications for new gTLDs.
-The initial application fee started at $185,000 (USD) with annual maintenance fees begin at $25,000 (USD) for the right to secure a new gTLD.
-With the opening of the floodgates to new gTLDs, we’ve identified ten challenges and opportunities for the marketplace.
+The initial application fee started at $185,000 (USD) with annual maintenance fees begin at $25,000 (USD) simply for the right to secure a new gTLD.
+Now with the opening of the floodgates to the new gTLDs, our team has identified ten challenges and opportunities for the marketplace as expressed in the list below.

 10 Implications of the New Domain Name Extensions on Business:

-- Consumer Confusion.
-New gTLDs will likely cause initial consumer confusion.
-Consumers have come to expect that the address of an established business to be the company name followed by .com.
-Just think about it, .museum, .pro, .biz, .info and .jobs have been around for a while and are rarely used.
+- Consider this, .museum, .pro, .biz, .info and .jobs have been around for a while and are rarely used.
 They simply cause too much confusion and likely drive traffic to competing .com domains.

 - .hotel could be a good extension for lodging – paris.hotel, london.hotel, beijing .hotel